jasperlee108/svndumpfilterIN/README.md

 ## Contributing / Issues ##

-To file issue reports use the project's issue tracker on GitHub.
+To file issue reports, use the project's issue tracker on GitHub.

 When creating an issue, please provide a sample of the dump file that is creating the proglem or provide a method to reproduce the problem.